kailash-manasarovar/statement/docs/timeline/2024/april.md

 ![Bigger boy](../../content/images/google-searches/google-search-young-man.png)

-- I'm supposed to believe these are the brothers, the trumpet teacher and his twin, I think.
-I'm not sure.
-Anyway, they're still on my Google search to this day.
+- The two boys even today.

 ![Two boys even today](../../content/images/google-searches/two-boys-today.png)

 !!! important
-    - As a reminder, I accessed the tweets these pics were posted on one time on Twitter, and those posts have consequently been deleted.
+    - As a reminder, these tweets were posted way back in November or December, and those posts have consequently been deleted or I cannot find them.
+    - I looked at them once, and never again.
     - There is no reason for these two pics to keep on coming up unless they have some sticky cookie element, but they come up even after a reset to factory settings, so I don't understand how they do it, unless they have access to my Google accounts.
     - It's never clear why they would do this apart from to somehow keep the game/con/fraud going, so that I will continue to believe there is a reciprocal relationship going on in some weird way.
     - They are long-game honey-trappers, after all.

 ## Let Women Speak

-- Posey Parker (Kelly Jay Keen) is coming to do a Let Women Speak event in Madrid in May and I'm going to steward it.
+- Posey Parker (Kelly Jay Keen) is coming to do a Let Women Speak event in Madrid in May.
+- I apply to volunteer and be a steward.
 - I'm also planning to speak too.

 ## The trumpet teacher in Denia